 Nayrouz is the feast of commemorating the martyrs and confessors.
-It is celebrated on September 11, which marks the start of the Coptic New Year.
+It is celebrated on September 11, which marks the start of a new Coptic Year.

-The Coptic calendar and year is the oldest known calendar in the world.
+The Coptic calendar, the oldest in history, is based on the ancient Egyptian Calendar.
 It was established in the year 4241 BC.
 The Coptic calendar divided the year into twelve equal months with thirty days exactly for each month and a thirteenth month made up of five days to complete the year, and called it the small month.
 The small month is usually five days in length and six days every leap year.
 They adjusted the beginning of their calendar to coincide with the flooding of the Nile period.

-The most severe persecution for Christians came during the reign of Emperor Diocletian who reigned from 284 AD (Anno Domini or Year of the Lord) to 305 AD.
-This is why from the beginning of the reign of this emperor, the Coptic Christians reset the Coptic calendar so that the first year of the Coptic Calendar was 284 A.D. and added another name to the feast of the Coptic New Year, which is, “the feast of the martyrs”.
+The most severe persecution of Christians came during the reign of Emperor Diocletian who reigned from 284 AD (Anno Domini or Year of the Lord) to 305 AD.
+This is why from the beginning of the reign of this emperor, the Coptic Church recalculated the Coptic calendar so that the first year of the Coptic Calendar was 284 AD and added another name to the feast of the Coptic New Year, which is, “Year of the Martyrs”.

 The martyrs in their martyrdom demonstrated the deepest form of love towards God.
 Our Lord Jesus Christ said, “Greater love has no one than this, than to lay down one’s life for his friends” Jn15:13.
 The martyrs loved God more than their personal lives, and they laid down that life for Him.
 In their martyrdom they not only displayed the depth of their love to God, but also the depth of their courage.